ublue-os/website/docs/blog/posts/bazzite-buzz-06.md

 - Added Winesync/Fastsync/NTSync support.
 - Disabled split lock mitigation for increased gaming performance.
 (Thanks [Saber J2X!](https://github.com/SaberJ2X))
 - Added message to plymouth during long `bazzite-hardware-setup` steps.
+- RazorGenie is now added to OpenRazor installation in the Bazzite Portal.
 - Added icons for Windows applications (`.exe`, `.msi`, etc.) in the file manager.
 - Enable automounting of hugepages with 1GB pagesize if specific kernel arguments are present.
 - Include `vulkan-tools` and `clinfo` in all images.